 Spouses can also opt to receive dental insurance through United Concordia, which charges a low monthly fee.

 Service members are automatically enrolled in Servicemembers’ Group Life Insurance (SGLI), which is deducted from their military paycheck.
 Spouses have the option to enroll in the Family Servicemembers’ Group Life Insurance (FSGLI) for an additional deduction from the service member’s paycheck.

 Once a service member marries, they’ll no longer live in the barracks.
 They’ll receive either base housing or BAH (Basic Allowance for Housing) if they choose to move off base.

 Housing benefits depend on the service member’s rank and the number of dependents.
 It’s adjusted for the varying costs of living throughout the country.

 This is a service member benefit.
-However, the spouse can live with them either on or off base and enjoy the assurance of being able to pay rent whether or not the spouse has found a job.
+The spouse can live with them either on or off base and enjoy the assurance of being able to pay rent whether or not the spouse has found a job.

 Military spouses who want to earn a college degree or professional certification have two options: The MyCAA program and the Post-9/11 GI Bill.

 MyCAA is the Military Spouse Career Advancement Account.
-It provides up to $4,000 to military spouses pursuing a license, certification, or an associate degree.
-Only spouses of service members from ranks E-1 to E-5, W-1, W-2, O-1, or O-2 are eligible.
+It provides up to $4,000 to military spouses pursuing a license, certification or an associate’s degree.
+Only spouses of service members from ranks E-1 to E-5, W-1, W-2, O-1 or O-2 are eligible.
 You can learn more about the MyCAA Program here.

 The second option is the service member’s GI Bill.
 These benefits can be transferred to a spouse (or to children) to pay for education either during the service member’s active-duty commitment or after the service member has left military service.